A Answers (3)

 Michael Roizen, MD, Internal Medicine, answeredYes, and there’s the rub.
 High blood pressure, especially if untreated, can lead to erectile dysfunction (ED).
 So can medications your doctor prescribes to bring down your high blood pressure.
 Fortunately, not all meds cause ED.
 Thiazides, diuretics or “water pills,” are common ED culprits.
 So are beta blockers.
 These effective heart meds slow your system down, and also affect blood flow where you need it -- in your penis -- at the right time.
 Alpha blockers, another class of medications that lower high blood pressure, are less likely to cause ED.
 So talk with your good doc about medication choices and side effects, so you can choose the right med for you.

-Howard LeWine, Internal Medicine, answeredIt is possible that one of your blood pressure drugs is making it more difficult to maintain an erection (erectile dysfunction).
+Howard LeWine, MD, Internal Medicine, answeredIt is possible that one of your blood pressure drugs is making it more difficult to maintain an erection (erectile dysfunction).
 But this is a fairly common problem, especially as you get older.
 Up to 20% of men ages 50 to 59 report the problem.
 As do 35% of men ages 70 to 75.
 So your blood pressure pills may not be the reason.

 According to a study of men with mild hypertension, most blood pressure medicines do not cause erectile dysfunction.
 That said, there are some that seem more likely than others to affect sexual function.
 They include: